derivexyz/LEAPs/content/leaps/leap-GrantsDAO.md

 	The first Grants DAO members are elected by the council or a discord vote to address the urgency and are selected for a five-month term.
 The five-month period ensures that the members are appointed for one whole epoch.
 	Hereafter, the grants DAO members are appointed by the Token holder voting and are selected for a three-month term.

-	The election process for The GrantsDAO will follow the same rules as that of the Lyra Council election (LEAP-15).
+	The election process for The GrantsDAO will follow the same election rules as that of the LyraDAO Council election (LEAP-15).

 5. Funding